-Having discussed the principles of synchronizing generator to the grid, we will look briefly on the physical method of accomplishing it.
-In theory, there are at least two simple measurements or indications, which can be used for synchronizing generator to a grid.
+Having discussed the principles of synchronizing the generator to the grid, we will look briefly at the physical method of accomplishing it.
+In theory, there are at least two simple measurements or indications, which can be used for synchronizing a generator to a grid.

 When two voltages satisfy the conditions of being equal in magnitude, have the same frequency and an angle of zero between them, then around the voltage loop they add to be zero at each and every instant of time on the sine waves.

 Consequently, voltmeters connected across each of the synchronizing breaker contacts will both read zero.
 Lights placed in the same position will also be totally out when all the synchronizing conditions are satisfied.

 The instrument, which will provide this information, is the synchroscope.
 Figure 1 shows the connection of a synchroscope between the generator being synchronized and the grid.

 We will still need to use two voltmeters to check that the generator and the grid voltage are the same (noting that these two voltmeters are not the ones referred to above, since those ones were placed across the synchronizing breaker contacts).

 The position of the synchroscope pointer indicates the difference in angle between the generator voltage and the grid voltage.
 When there is a zero angle between the two voltages, the synchroscope pointer is in the vertical or 12 o’clock, position.